VABAR/VABAR.github.io/index.md

 #    image: banner_bioss.png

 widget-1:
-   title: "València International Bayesian Analysis Summer School"
+   title: "VIBASS4 postponed until 2021"
    url: '/events/vibass4/'
-   text: 'Announcing the 4th edition of VIBASS summer school on Bayesian Statistics to be held from 13 to 17 July 2020 in València (Spain).
-VIBASS offers an opportunity to be introduced into the Bayesian reasoning without previous knowledge in the subject.
+   #text: 'Announcing the 4th edition of VIBASS summer school on Bayesian Statistics to be held from 13 to 17 July 2020 in València (Spain).
-   '
+   text: 'Due to the SARS-CoV-2 international crisis, VIBASS4 has been postponed until 2021.'
    image: widget_vibass4.jpg

 #widget-2: